 SEO Basics 2: What kind of content do people want to read?

 Once you know who you are writing for, the next part is understanding exactly what they want to read.
 This is keyword research.
 By doing keyword research you can examine factors, such as the traffic and level of competition for a particular keyword.
 This can help you pinpoint concepts that your targeted personas are likely to be searching for, improving your chances of attracting a strong audience.
 Using a platform like BrightEdge will also allow you to go one step further.
 Once you have selected a keyword to be tested, you can also check the top 10 domains ranked for the keyword.
 This will not only help you see if the keyword is worth pursuing, but it will also give you added insight into the types of content and information that have already been well-ranked for this topic.
 This is a shot of the BrightEdge Recommendations capability which provides actionable on-page and off-page insights.

-SEO Basics 3: Write content that is valuable and easy to digest
+SEO Basics 3: How do I write content that is easy to digest?

 Once you get people on your website, you want to make the entire experience pleasant for them.
 This means features, such as fast load times and using images.
 Customers quickly grow impatient and annoyed when a website takes too long to load.
 One study found that an increase of just 1 second in load time can decrease conversions by 7 percent.
 You can improve your load times by taking steps, such as: